 September 03, 2017

-The Buddha Statues, for the most of people are the main subjects of curiosity as they have different gestures, poses and style of presentation.
+The Buddha Statues, for the most of people are the main subject of curiosity as they have different hand gestures, poses and style of presentation.

 Let’s have a closer look at different types of Buddha statues, their meanings and origins.